 I bet many tourists missed out on making their way down to Amoudi Bay mainly because of pure ignorance.
 Octopus anyone?

 Many tourists dive off this small rocky isle just off Amoudi Bay.
 If you want to swim in Santorini, look no further.
 It looks sensational!

 Here are some of the best things to do in Santorini if you want to know more.

 Cruising into the Blue Caves on a boat would be fun.

 21. Aggitis Cave

-Aggitis cave is located 23 kilometers northwest of the city of Drama.
-This is one of those hidden gems in Greece that hardly any foreign tourist would be aware of.
+It has to be one of those hidden gems in Greece that hardly any foreign tourist knows.

 Pin it … Share it